trayldev/structure-todo-list-project/README.md

 };
 ```

-Find out more about how this works in the [Webpack Docs](https://webpack.js.org/concepts/)
+All you need to know about how this works is in the [Webpack Docs](https://webpack.js.org/concepts/)

 #### NPM